sripkunda/accent/docs/docs/fundamentals/modularity.md

 Accent creates one global object for all functionality across all libraries to maintain consistency and simplicity.
 Because of this, importing specific exports from each each library is currently not supported.

-To use Accent in the browser, import each library globally as shown below.
+To use Accent through JS modules, import each library globally as shown below.

 ```js
 import "@accent/renderer";